DanialPahlavan/Oxygen-not-included-Persian/README.md

 ## Installation

 ### Manual installation
-1.Download this repository.
+1. Download this repository.
 The easiest way is to download a ZIP file using the green "Code" button in the upper right corner.

 2. Unzip this ZIP file in the `%userprofile%\Documents\Klei\OxygenNotIncluded\mods\Local` folder.
 If the corresponding subfolders do not exist, create them.

 3. Verify that the file `...\mods\Local\OxygenNotIncluded_German\strings\strings.po` now exists.

 4. Start the game.
 Select Mods in the main menu and activate the local mod "OxygenNotIncluded_German" that is now there.
 After restarting the game, all translated texts are in German.

 ## Help along